gilbertchen/duplicacy/README.md

 * Create your own app on [the Dropbox Developer](https://www.dropbox.com/developers) page, and then generate the [access token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/)

-* Or authorize Duplicacy to access its own app forlder inside your Dropbox (following [this link](https://dl.dropboxusercontent.com/u/95866350/start_dropbox_token.html)), and Dropbox will generate the access token (which is not visible to us, as the redirect page showing the token is merely a static html hosted by Dropbox)
+* Or authorize Duplicacy to access its own app folder inside your Dropbox (following [this link](https://dl.dropboxusercontent.com/u/95866350/start_dropbox_token.html)), and Dropbox will generate the access token (which is not visible to us, as the redirect page showing the token is merely a static html hosted by Dropbox)

 Dropbox has two advantages over other cloud providers.
 First, if you are already a paid user then to use the unused space as the backup storage is basically free.
 Second, unlike other providers Dropbox does not charge a fee on API usage.